 There was also a spacious 24-hour fitness studio with free access for hotel residents, which I didn’t try.

 La Belle Epoque (pictured above) is the best restaurant in London Heathrow.
 The food is outstanding, the staff are both kind, and they seem to be incredibly proud of the amazing food they are serving.
 The price for the “Menu Degustation”, at £59 GBP per person for 7 courses (plus £35 GBP per person for an optional wine pairing), is outrageously good value.
 Highlights included the poached Scottish lobster with tempura frog’s legs (sad for the frog but superbly tasty for me!), the delicious confit of Norwegian sea trout, and the Granny Smith apple mousse at the end, which seemed to have absorbed the flavor from a thousand apples.
 If you are doing an overnight stay at London Heathrow, a meal at La Belle Epoque meal is simply a must-do.
 In fact, plan a trip to Heathrow specifically to eat here.
 I guarantee you will be impressed.

 Club Millésime Airport & Hotel Lounge

 Club Millésime airport & hotel lounge at Heathrow Terminal 5 is a landside airport lounge.
-It is located in the Sofitel hotel and reached by a walkway from the main terminal.
+It is located in the Sofitel hotel and is reached by a walkway from the main terminal.

 What made our room interesting is that it included Club Millésime Lounge access.
 Guests at the Sofitel in a luxury room or suite automatically get access to Club Millésime.
-Guests in standard rooms can upgrade to use the lounge for £75 per person.
+Guests in standard rooms can upgrade to use the lounge for £75 GBP per person.
 This lounge was a Priority Pass lounge for a while but is no longer available with your Priority Pass.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.